apache/shardingsphere/docs/blog/content/material/2023_02_15_A_Distributed_Database_Load_Balancing_Architecture_Based_on_ShardingSphere_Demo_&_User_Case.en.md

 ***Consider on-demand connection creation for scenarios with long execution intervals***

-For example, if a connection’s single instance is created and used continuously, the database connection will be idle most of the time when executing a timed job with a 1-hour interval and a short execution time.
+For example, if a connection's single instance is created and used continuously, the database connection will be idle most of the time when executing a timed job with a 1-hour interval and a short execution time.

 If the client itself is not aware of changes in the connection state, the long idle time increases the uncertainty of the connection state.